alqipne/Gamelan-Bali/README.md

 # 🎼 Balinese Gamelan by @alqipne

-A simple and responsive web-based Balinese gamelan simulator using Web Audio API.
+A simple and responsive web-based Balinese Gamelan (Gangsa) simulator using Web Audio API.
 Play traditional gamelan tones mapped to numbers **1–0** using either your **keyboard** or by **tapping on-screen buttons** — works great on both desktop and mobile devices.

 https://alqipne.github.io/Gamelan-Bali/